 Complicated reimbursement rules, fierce competition, disrupting technologies, and other factors are all creating a difficult environment for many eye care practices.
-A schedule packed with patients means more revenue but less—and lower quality—physician-patient face time.
+A schedule packed with patients means more revenue but may also mean less — and lower quality — physician-patient face time.
 The more time a physician spends on documentation and navigating electronic medical records, the less time he or she spends interacting and forming relationships with patients.
 Luckily for eye care practices, there is a very good solution that almost anyone can use.

 Scribes: Best of Both Worlds

 What if there was a way to get the best of both worlds: a busy, productive practice and a higher level of patient care?
 There is, and they’re called scribes.
 Here’s how they work:

 In the most profitable practices, each employee works to his or her highest level of competency.
 For a physician, that means performing billable exams—not charting.
 By delegating documentation to a scribe, the physician becomes more productive.
 Instead of the physician stopping the exam to document as they go, the exam and the documentation happen simultaneously.
 That means shorter appointments.
 Shorter appointments mean more appointments.
 And more appointments mean more revenue.

 A scribe can also enhance the quality of physician-patient interactions, leading to higher patient satisfaction.
 Patient satisfaction is one way to measure the quality of care, and it is gaining significance as we transition to value-based reimbursement.
 Higher patient satisfaction leads to more referrals, better ratings on websites like healthgrades.com, and a reduction in patient turnover.